vbmade2000/goweb/readme.md

 ```

 ### Usage
-Run the executable and point a browser to `localhost:3000`
+Run the `start.sh` script and point a browser to `localhost:3000`.
+Alternatively, to run in debug mode, you can call the execuatable directly.

 ```
+# production
+./start.sh

+# dev/debug
 ./goweb
 ```